Histopathology Glossary and Guide to Common Abbreviations

 LC Codes

 Laboratory Certification Codes.
 Established by CLIA to provide specialty and subspecialty information about the credentials of a lab.
-The codes can be found here.
+The laboratory certification codes are available on the Centers for Medicare & Medicaid Services website.

 LCH